 Pam Gould is an Atlanta Herbalist passionate about teaching people how to integrate herbs into their everyday to support good health.
 Her focus is primarily chronic conditions involving gastro-intestinal and digestive concerns, hormone fluctuations and related issues, Lyme disease as well as how to support aging gracefully.
 She integrates Western, Ayurvedic and Chinese herbs and philosophies of healing when working one-on-one with clients.
 Pam serves on the Herb Cart at the monthly Herbalista Community Health Fairs.
 You can find out more about her work at www.pamgould.net

-Tim is currently apprenticing with the Herbalista Free Clinic.
-He serve on the Herb Cart and is also a co-facilitator for the Grow a Row Program.
-Tim has been growing medicinal herbs in the Atlanta area for 4 years at Hearthfire Farms, whose mission it is to help people grow their medicine.
+Tim is a former apprentice with the Herbalista Free Clinic and a co-facilitator of the Grow a Row Program.
+Tim has been growing medicinal herbs in the Atlanta area for many years at Hearthfire Farms, whose mission it is to help people grow their medicine.

 Herbalista Health Collective